 Throughout her career, Sadie has been a fierce advocate for moving the real estate industry and built environment towards carbon neutrality.
 Under her guidance, CPC created its innovative “underwriting efficiency” financing method that incorporates the potential savings from energy and water efficiency measures into the financing of first mortgages for multifamily buildings, leading to the financing of more than 8,620 sustainable units since fiscal year 2015.

 She has overseen the development of numerous guides, tools, and case studies to help lenders, owners, and developers understand the benefits of energy efficient construction and retrofits; including CPC’s “Underwriting Efficiency Handbook” and its companion guide titled “Financing High-Performance” which focus on guiding lenders and developers through the underwriting efficiency methodology for both retrofit and new construction projects.

-Sadie currently sits on the boards of the New York City Energy Efficiency Corporation (NYCEEC), as well as on the New York State Climate Action Council’s Energy Efficiency and Housing Advisory Panel and the New York State Energy Research and Development Authority’s (NYSERDA) Technical Advisory Group for the Electrification Roadmap.
+Sadie currently sits on the boards of the New York State Housing Finance Agency, New York State Energy Research and Development Authority (NYSERDA), and New York City Energy Efficiency Corporation (NYCEEC), as well as on the New York State Climate Action Council’s Energy Efficiency and Housing Advisory Panel and the NYSERDA Technical Advisory Group for the Electrification Roadmap.
 She is a frequent guest on panel discussions related to sustainability in the built environment, as well as multifamily and affordable housing issues.
 She has contributed editorial content to publications such as Crain’s New York Business and The Business Journals.

 Sadie earned her Master’s Degree in Human Services Administration with a concentration in Housing from Cornell University.
 She received her Bachelor’s Degree in Communications from Fordham University.